Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Introduction

 The eCLA has recently also been used in \cite{Markhof2018} to study phase transitions in an one-dimensional spinless tight-binding chain with nearest and next nearest neigbor interaction.
 Furthermore, in \cite{Sbierski2017} a set of second order flow-equations was derived for a one-dimensional system of spinless fermions, which can be obtained as a special case of the spin-1/2 eCLA equations.

-In this paper, we build on our previous QPC studies, now on the following question: how does the temperature dependence of the QPC conductance change when the interaction range is increased from $0$ up to the scale of the characteristic QPC length?
+In this paper, we build on our previous QPC studies, now focusing on the following question: how does the temperature dependence of the QPC conductance change when the interaction range is increased from $0$ up to the scale of the characteristic QPC length?
 In this regime, our previous zero-temperature static Matsubara approach indicated only a slight broadening of the conductance step.
-However, it is very interesting to study the behavior in this regime at finite temperature.
+However, it is very interesting to study the behavior in this regime at finite temperature, since -- contrary to experimental findings, see e.g.\ \cite{Thomas1996,Bauer2013,Iqbal2013} -- an earlier study \cite{Schimmel2017}, utilizing only onsite interactions, found no pronounced 0.7-shoulder in the conductance.
 In order to be able to treat finite temperatures, we here present an implementation of the eCLA in a dynamic Keldysh setup, as devised in \cite{Jakobs2009,Jakobs2010a} and extended and successfully applied to QPCs with short-range interactions in \cite{Schimmel2017}.
 Since a full treatment of both the spatial as well as the frequency structure of the vertex is numerically not possible, we introduce an additional approximation scheme that allows us to take the extended spatial structure of the vertex for successively more frequencies into account.
 Although the numerical costs did not permit us to reach full convergence w.r.t.\ the used frequency range, the qualitative behavior at large ranges remained stable.
 Furthermore, we analytically argue that we are indeed able to capture the most important vertex contributions to the conductance within the covered frequency range.

 Finally, we apply this new method to a QPC at finite temperature and show evidence that a finite interaction range on the scale of the length of the QPC likely is an essential factor for the development of a pronounced 0.7-shoulder in the conductance (see Fig.~\ref{fig_dyn_temp_dep} below).